academie-de-espee/earl-marshal/rapier/spear-construction-and-inspection.md

 * The haft of a spear must be inserted at least 2" into the head.
 * The part of the haft inserted into the head may be shaved down to a minimum diameter of 1/2" to fit.
 * The haft must inserted such that at least 4" of rubber remains unencumbered with the haft.
 * The haft must be "friction fit" into the head, then taped on using reinforced tape.
-Attach constrasting tape or ribbon at the base of the head to provide visual contrast in case the spear head comes off.
+Attach contrasting tape or ribbon at the base of the head to provide visual contrast in case the spear head comes off.

-Some spear heads constructed following minimum standards, especially those with seperate socket and spike component, may flex in the socket portion of the head which will cause a critical failure of the equipment.
+Some spear heads constructed following minimum standards, especially those with separate socket and spike component, may flex in the socket portion of the head which will cause a critical failure of the equipment.

 Spears should be constructed such that the *maximum*, rather than *minimum*